timveil-overops/oo-docker-demos/saas/hadoop-hive-1.2.x/README.md

 # OverOps Hadoop 2.8.x and Hive 1.2.x Example
-This is an example of using OverOps to monitor a single node Apache Hadoop Cluster with Apache Hive.
+This is an example of using OverOps to monitor a single node Apache Hadoop cluster with Apache Hive.
 The `docker-compose.yml` contains the following services:
 * `namenode` - Apache Hadoop NameNode
 * `datanode` - Apache Hadoop DataNode
 * `resourcemanager` - Apache Hadoop YARN Resource Manager